January 24th 2018

 Other types of migraine do occur but are much rarer e.g. hemiplegic migraine.
 They can also include the following:

-Tension headaches: Neck strain and poor posture can contribute to triggering headaches and migraine but also migraine can give rise to neck pain.
-Tension headaches are often attributed to stress, but of course stress is also a strong trigger for migraine so once again we tend to consider them as part of the migraine spectrum.
+Tension headaches: Neck strain and poor posture can contribute to triggering headaches and migraines but also migraines can give rise to neck pain.
+Tension headaches are often attributed to stress, but of course, stress is also a strong trigger for migraines so once again we tend to consider them as part of the migraine spectrum.

-Sinus headaches: Sinusitis is often diagnosed when patients present with headache but it may later transpire that the pain was actually due to migraine.
+Sinus headaches: Sinusitis is often diagnosed when patients present with headaches but it may later transpire that the pain was actually due to migraines.
 True sinusitis is an acute infection of the small air spaces in the cheeks and forehead.
 It is characteristically worse on bending down and there may be tenderness over the inflamed sinuses.

 GTG: Are there any other common problems that you see in your practice?